 VMware ESXi storage traffic places a great strain on a network, which can hurt virtual machine (VM) performance during periods of network congestion.
-By setting up a separate VMkernel network connection for ESXi storage
+By setting up a separate VMkernel network connection for ESXi storage traffic, you can improve network performance across the entire infrastructure.

 ESXi uses two types of network connections: